 You must always determine if your neighbors are impacted because of the very real potential for litigation.
 If neighbors are impacted, it is advisable to contact an environmental attorney because affected partis will likely contact their own attorney seeking redress.

-What should I do if I am a homeowner who believes that I have an indoor air quality issue that is not my doing?
+What should I do if I am a homeowner who believes that I have an indoor air quality issue?

 If you suspect that your indoor air quality is compromised, call your local health officer and/or fire department for guidance.
 If they believe that your home is impacted, they have a series of options at their disposal to evaluate the source and advocate for you.
 Generally speaking, it is often better if your health officer calls the NJDEP on your behalf.
 If an indoor air quality investigation is warranted on your property, to the extent possible, you will want to have the responsible parties pay for this service because it can be costly.
 The price to collect and analyze indoor air samples (depending upon a few variables) can run from $1,000 (and up) per sampling round.

-What should I do if am a commercial entity who believes that I may have an indoor air quality issue that is not my doing?
+What should I do if am a commercial entity who believes that I may have an indoor air quality issue?

 The NJDEP has written extensive and complicated guidance documents that govern how to conduct a vapor intrusion assessment.
 ESA has performed numerous vapor intrusion investigations and can respond quickly in an emergency situation.
 These investigations involve the collection of sub-slab soil gas samples, as well as indoor air samples in stainless steel canisters or passive monitors with analysis conducted by a certified laboratory.
 If remediation is necessary, ESA will have a licensed engineer design a system to render your premises free from harmful vapors.
 Some VOCs are more dangerous than others, so please take the intrusion of VOCs seriously.
 Contact ESA for a free consultation and evaluation of your vapor intrusion situation.